-As he was walking by the Sea of Galilee, he saw two brothers, Simon who is called Peter, and his brother Andrew, casting a net into the sea; they were fishermen.
-He said to them, “Come after me, and I will make you fishers of men.”
-At once they left their nets and followed him.
-He walked along from there and saw two other brothers, James, the son of Zebedee, and his brother John.
-They were in a boat, with their father Zebedee, mending their nets.
-He called them, and immediately they left their boat and their father and followed him.
-He went around all of Galilee, teaching in their synagogues, proclaiming the gospel of the kingdom, and curing every disease and illness among the people.
+After John had been arrested, Jesus came to Galilee proclaiming the gospel of God: “This is the time of fulfillment.
+The kingdom of God is at hand.
+Repent, and believe in the gospel.”
+As he passed by the Sea of Galilee, he saw Simon and his brother Andrew casting their nets into the sea; they were fishermen.
+Jesus said to them, “Come after me, and I will make you fishers of men.”
+Then they abandoned their nets and followed him.
+He walked along a little farther and saw James, the son of Zebedee, and his brother John.
+They too were in a boat mending their nets.
+Then he called them.
+So they left their father Zebedee in the boat along with the hired men and followed him.

 Learning to See for the First Time